 Use of any scanner on campus is your acceptance of compliance with this notice.

-The Library does not have any photocopiers, but you can scan to a PDF, or JPG and email or print...
+The Library does not have any photocopiers, but you can scan up to 8.5 inch x 14 inch pages to a PDF, or JPG which can be emailed, or printed using the fee-for-print system in the Campus Library.